-A blog or 2 back I wrote and published a piece entitled “Forgive Me if I Don’t Raise a Toast”.
+A blog or 2 back I wrote and published a piece titled “Forgive Me if I Don’t Raise a Toast”.

 This was in response to all the over the top partying and Super Bowl like mentality of the killing of Bin-Laden.

 My observation of the art of blog writing is one never knows where or what is in the mind

 of someone who makes a comment.
 Some blogs get a lot of response and others get a

 This particular blog got exactly one comment from a reader who read it at “The GA Voice”.
 The comment said; “You ask me to “forgive you”…. sorry, I refuse.
 He got much less than what he deserved.
 I wish they could kill him once for each life he took.”

 While readers are certainly entitled to their opinion and when one allows for a blog such as mine to be published, it is expected that some strong opinions will be expressed.

 However, this one stopped me in my tracks and has been playing on my mind all this time.

 First of all I am not sure if this person thinks of himself or herself as a Christian or a